jlduan/fba/docs/tutorials/eccite-seq/PRJNA521522/tutorial.rst

    2022-01-08 14:41:51,366 - fba.qc - INFO - Output directory: qc
    2022-01-08 14:41:52,542 - fba.__main__ - INFO - Done.

-As for read 2, based on the per base content, it suggests that bases 15-34 are actually our feature barcodes (See the distribution of matched barcode positions on read 2).
+As for read 2, the per base content suggests that bases 15-34 correspond to our feature barcodes (see the distribution of matched barcode positions on read 2).

 .. image:: Pyplot_read2_per_base_seq_content_guide-tag.webp
    :width: 400px